FormerLurker/ArcWelderLib/readme.md

 Converts G0/G1 GCode commands to G2/G3 (arc) commands and back again.
 This can greatly compress most GCode files and potentially improve quality by preventing planner starvation.
 It is especially useful when streaming over a serial connection (OctoPrint, Pronterface, Slicer Direct Printing), but has some potential advantages in other cases too depending on your firmware and board.

 This software was designed for 3D printers but should also be useful in other cases.
-Please note that the current version does not convert travel moves to G2/G3, but this will be remedied soon.

 # Installation